Livestock Guardians for Sale

 Buying a puppy-especially one that will eventually guard your livestock, your property, or your family-is a big decision.
 We strive to be a trusted source of information and LGD's for you and your family.

-Our most recent litter of puppies was born on 1/27/22.
+This litter of puppies was born on 1/27/22.
 This is the second litter out of Boaz and Amerie (see our LGD page for more info on parents).
-Pups from their first litter have found phenomenal success as livestock guardians, property guardians and family companions, and we have no doubt these puppies will be tremendously succesful, as well.
+Pups from both litters have found phenomenal success as livestock guardians, property guardians and family companions.
+We left this short photo diary up on the website to provide some more insight into the puppy development timeline and how we feed, raise and train pups.

 Whelping and Early Learning Environment (0-2 weeks)